emotion-js/emotion-hydration/README.md

 ## What is the fix?

-I noticed that if I wrap the `ChakraProvider` inside an emotion `CacheProvider` it solves the issue (see `layout.tsx`).
+I noticed that if I wrap the `ThemeProvider` inside an emotion `CacheProvider` it solves the issue (see `layout.tsx`).
 BUT, that has some additional side-effects, and when trying the same method in other apps with actual components and logic, it produces FOUTs...